-Volvo V60 Recharge hybrid interior & comfort
+Volvo V60 Recharge hybrid interior, dashboard & comfort

 The V60 Recharge plug-in hybrid is another Volvo to benefit from the company's recent interior-design renaissance